numerica-ideas/community/docker/dockerize-springboot-mysql/README.md

 ./mvnw clean install -DskipTests
 ```

-At the end of the execution, **Maven** build output should look like this:
+At the end of the execution, the **Maven** build output should look like this:

 ![maven-build](./images/maven-build.png)